phpearth/docs/docker/composer.md

 # Composer with Docker development

 Composer is a de-facto standard for managing PHP packages.
 Good practice however is to not include it in the production Docker images.
-By default these images include a helper installation script `install-composer` so you can easily install Composer or install it from the particular Linux repository.

 Let's first take a look at how to use Composer with Docker in general.
 There are some established best practices: